aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xmp-metadata-manipulation/add-array-items/_index.md

 Similarly, you can enrich the `dc:creator` property.
 Multiple creators can be stored; each call adds another entry.

-## Step 4: Prepare the Output Stream
+## Step 4: prepare the output stream
 ```java
 // Initialize output EPS file stream
 FileOutputStream outPsStream = new FileOutputStream(dataDir + "xmp3_changed.eps");